Battle of Ko Chang: Aftermath

 The French left behind them a scene of total devastation.
-The Thonburi was heavily damaged and grounded on a sand bar in the mouth of the Chanthaburi river, with about 20 dead.
-The Thai transport HTMS Chang arrived at Ko Chang shortly after the French departed and took the Thonburi in tow, before purposefully running her aground again in Laem Ngop.
+Thonburi was heavily damaged and grounded on a sand bar in the mouth of the Chanthaburi river, with about 20 dead.
+The Thai transport HTMS Chang arrived at Ko Chang shortly after the French departed and took Thonburi in tow, before purposefully running her aground again in Laem Ngop.
 The ship capsized in the shallow waters.

-The torpedo boat Chonburi was sunk with a loss of two men, as was the HTMS Songkhla with fourteen dead.
+The torpedo boat Chonburi was sunk with a loss of two men, as was HTMS Songkhla with fourteen dead.
 The survivors were rescued by the torpedo boat HTMS Rayong, the minelayer HTMS Nhong Sarhai, and the fishery protection vessel Thiew Uthok.
-These three ships, which had been sheltering to the north of Ko Chang, wisely chose not to break cover and were not spotted by the French.
+These three ships, which had been sheltering to the north of Ko Chang, chose not to break cover and were not spotted by the French.
 On the other hand, the French sailors were elated, believing they had inflicted a decisive defeat while not suffering losses of significance, with only 11 men killed.

 The French did not have the time to capitalize on their success.
 Fearing that any further action by the French might turn back the Thai invasion, the Japanese government offered to mediate a peaceful settlement.
 The agreement ultimately confirmed the Thai annexations of the territory they had lost to France in the late-19th century.
-However, even this interim of peace did not last long, as the Imperial Japanese Army invaded Thailand in December of that year as part of its attempt to capture British Malaya.
+However, this peace did not last long, as the Imperial Japanese Army invaded Thailand in December of that year as part of its attempt to capture British Malaya.
 At the conclusion of World War II, Thailand was forced to return all of its short-lived gains to French Indochina.

-The Thonburi was later raised by the Royal Thai Navy.
+Thonburi was later raised by the Royal Thai Navy.
 She was repaired in Japan and was used as a training ship until she was finally decommissioned.
 Her guns and bridge are preserved as a memorial at the Royal Thai Naval Academy at Samut Prakan.